sethgrid/fakettp/README.md

 Config File
 -----------

 When passing command line flags, you are limited to either hyjacking all requests or only requests to a single endpoint.
 With a config file, you can specify multiple routes to behave differently.
+Note: if you use the `-config` flag, all other flags are ignored.

 Sample Config:
 ```json